Want this content in podcast format? Just click play below!

 Strengthening Your Network

 In today’s day and age, strengthening your network is easier than ever.
 It starts with the interest or desire to do it and takes persistence and follow through.
 Like your baseball ability, your network has the ability to expand and grow with the right mindset.
 Every person you meet is a new opportunity and if you are creative and social, the sky is the limit.
 The worst thing that can happen to you by trying to make connections and build your network is that you will run into someone who isn’t interested in helping you.
 Well, guess what?
 They weren’t helping you in the first place, so don’t let it slow you down!
-With social media and the internet your network can constantly be expanding.
-Think about, if you are creative you can quickly expand your network to people who know the college game well.
+With social media and the internet, your network can constantly be expanding.
+If you are creative, you can quickly expand your network to people who know the college game well.
 Feedback on your recruiting video or a suggestion for what to do next is just an email or DM away.
 How do we know?
 Because we have people reach out to us with questions and asking for feedback all the time!
+But don’t take it from us, just look at the way the @FlatgroundApp and @FlatgroundBats accounts on Twitter are revolutionizing free exposure and feedback.
+We discuss it in an article here.

 To strengthen your network, start by strengthening your relationships with your primary network.
-Make note of who in your network may be an asset in the recruiting process (Help comes in all different shapes and sizes—editing emails, filming videos, contacting coaches on your behalf, general advice, etc.) and communicate your interest in college baseball with that person and build that relationship.
+Make note of who in your network may be an asset in the recruiting process (Help comes in all different shapes and sizes—editing emails, filming videos, contacting coaches on your behalf, general advice, etc.) and communicate your interest in college baseball with that person, ask if they are willing to help you, and build that relationship.
 Once the relationships and communication in your primary network are strong, work on creating new connections through your secondary network, social media, or other creative ways of connecting with people.
 There are many people who are willing to help, and taking the initiative and steps to create those connections are skills that will stay with you, even if not everyone you contact is interested in helping you get to the next level.

 Using Your Network to Help Get Recruited